Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

     The selected account number is displayed.
 Alternatively, you can enter a posting account manually.

 - *Receipt 1*
     The selected receipt 1 number is displayed.
-Alternatively, you can enter a receipt 1 number(usually the invoice number) manually.
+Alternatively, you can enter a receipt 1 number (invoice number) manually.

 - *Receipt 4*
     The selected receipt 4 number is displayed.
 Alternatively, you can enter a receipt 4 number manually.